-To qualify as a REIT, the Issuer must elect to be so treated and must meet the requirements, discussed below, relating to the Company's organization, sources of income, nature of assets, and distributions of income to stockholders.
+To qualify as a REIT, the Company must elect to be so treated and must meet the requirements, discussed below, relating to the Company's organization, sources of income, nature of assets, and distributions of income to

-ORGANIZATIONAL REQUIREMENTS.
-The Code defines a REIT as a corporation, trust or association (1) which is managed by one or more trustees or directors;

-(2) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; (3) which would be taxable as a domestic corporation, but for Sections 856 through 860 of the Code; (4) which is neither a financial institution nor an insurance company subject to certain provisions of the Code; (5) the beneficial ownership of which is held by 100 or more persons; (6) during the last half of each taxable year not more than 50% in value of the outstanding stock of which is owned, directly or indirectly, by five or fewer individuals (as defined in the Code); and (7) which meets certain other tests, described below, regarding the nature of its income and assets.
+Organizational Requirements.
+The Code defines a REIT as a corporation, trust or association (1) which is managed by one or more trustees or directors; (2) the beneficial ownership of which is evidenced by transferable shares, or by transferable certificates of beneficial interest; (3) which would be taxable as a domestic corporation, but for Sections 856 through 860 of the Code; (4) which is neither a financial institution nor an insurance company subject to certain provisions of the Code; (5) the beneficial ownership of which is held by 100 or more persons; (6) during the last half of each taxable year not more than 50% in value of the outstanding stock of which is owned, directly or indirectly, by five or fewer individuals (as defined in the Code); and (7) which meets certain other tests, described below, regarding the nature of its income and assets.
 The Code provides that conditions (1) to (4), inclusive, must be met during the entire taxable year and that condition (5) must be met during at least 335 days of a taxable year of 12 months, or during a proportionate part of a taxable year of less than 12 months.
-For taxable years of the Issuer beginning on or after January 1, 1998, the Issuer will be treated as having satisfied condition (6) if it complies with the regulatory requirements to request information from its shareholders regarding their actual ownership of the Issuer's stock, and does not know, or exercising reasonable diligence would not have known, that it failed to satisfy such condition.
-If the Issuer fails to comply with these regulatory requirements for any such taxable year it will be subject to a penalty of \$25,000, or \$50,000 if such failure was intentional.
-However, if the Issuer's failure to comply was due to reasonable cause and not willful neglect, no penalties will be imposed.
-The Articles provide for restrictions regarding transfer of the Issuer's capital stock, in order to assist the Issuer in continuing to satisfy the share ownership requirements described in (5) and (6) above.
-Such transfer restrictions are described in "Description of Common Stock --Restrictions on Transfer."
+The Charter provide for restrictions regarding transfer of its capital stock, in order to assist the Company in continuing to satisfy the share ownership requirements described in (5) and (6) above.
+Such transfer restrictions are described in "Restrictions on Transfer."

-GROSS INCOME TESTS.
-In order for the Issuer to maintain its qualification as a REIT, there are three requirements relating to the Issuer's gross income that must be satisfied annually.
-First, at least 75% of the Issuer's gross income (excluding gross income from prohibited transactions) for each taxable year must consist of defined types of income derived directly or indirectly from investments relating to real property or mortgages on real property (including "rents from real property" and, in certain circumstances, interest) or temporary investment income.
-Second, at least 95% of the Issuer's gross income (excluding gross income from prohibited transactions) for each taxable year must be derived from such real property and from dividends, other types of interest and gain from the sale or disposition of stock or securities or from any combination of the foregoing.
-Third, short-term gain from the sale or other disposition of stock or securities, gain from prohibited transactions and gain on the sale or other disposition of real property held for less than four years (apart from involuntary conversions and sales of foreclosure property) must represent less than 30% of the Issuer's gross income (including gross income from prohibited transactions) for each taxable year.
+Gross Income Tests.
+In order for the Company to maintain its qualification as a REIT, there are three requirements relating to the Company's gross income that must be satisfied annually.
+First, at least 75% of the Company's gross income (excluding gross income from prohibited transactions) for each taxable year must consist of defined types of income derived directly or indirectly from investments relating to real property or mortgages on real property (including "rents from real property" and, in certain circumstances, interest) or temporary investment income.
+Second, at least 95% of the Company's gross income (excluding gross income from prohibited transactions) for each taxable year must be derived from such real property and from dividends, other types of interest and gain from the sale or disposition of stock or securities or from any combination of the foregoing.
+Third, short-term gain from the sale or other disposition of stock or securities, gain from prohibited transactions and gain on the sale or other disposition of real property held for less than four years (apart from involuntary conversions and sales of foreclosure property) must represent less than 30% of the Company's gross income (including gross income from prohibited transactions) for each taxable year.

 In the case of a REIT which is a partner in a partnership, Treasury Regulations provide that the REIT will be deemed to own its proportionate share of the assets of the partnership and will be deemed to be entitled to the income of the partnership attributable to such share.
 In addition, the character of the assets and gross income of the partnership will retain the same character in the hands of the REIT for federal income tax purposes.
-Thus, the Issuer's proportionate share of the assets, liabilities and items of income of the Operating Partnership and the Property Partnerships will be treated as assets, liabilities and items of income of the Issuer for purposes of applying the REIT requirements described herein.
+Thus, the Company's proportionate share of the assets, liabilities and items of income of the Operating Partnership and the Property Partnerships will be treated as assets, liabilities and items of income of the Company for purposes of applying the REIT requirements described herein.